 How to Determine Who Caused the Motorcycle Accident

-In a motorcycle accident with a car, truck or other vehicle, the motorcycle ride is almost always more severely injured.
+From my experience as a Kansas City motorcycle accident lawyer, the motorcycle rider is almost always the most severely injured of the parties in an accident.
 This is because motorcycle riders do not have the same level of protection that drivers of other vehicles have, even if they follow all laws, wear a helmet and ride defensively. and as a result, they can sustain serious and often life-changing injuries.
-To recover damages for injuries you or a loved one may have sustained in a motorcycle accident, it is critical to establish who caused the accident.
+To recover damages for injuries sustained in a motorcycle accident, it is critical to establish who caused the accident.

 The driver of the car will not always be at fault in accidents involving motorcycles.
 As with all vehicle accidents, you must prove that the other party was liable, or at fault, for the accident to be entitled to compensation.
 Proving liability will depend on the facts surrounding the accident and evidence available.